-All articles planned for publication in the research and information scientometric journal “Economics.
+All papers planned for publication in the research and information scientometric journal “Economics.
 Finances.
 Law”, undergo a double anonymous peer review procedure.

-Publication of articles in the research and information scientometric journal “Economics.
+Publication of papers in the research and information scientometric journal “Economics.
 Finances.
 Law” follows the principles of publication ethics, which are developed according to international standards (СОРЕ, PERK, Elsevier).

 The principles of ethical practices of scientific publications must be respected by all participants in the publication procedure: authors, members of the editorial board, reviewers.

 According to the requirements of Scopus (https://www.scopus.com/home.uri), namely paragraph 4.2.
 The Content Guide (https://www.elsevier.com/__data/assets/pdf_file/0007/69451/Scopus_ContentCoverage_Guide_WEB.pdf), and the requirements for editorial boards (https://www.elsevier.com/authors/journal-authors/policies-and-ethics) Scopus will bring each publisher, which is listed in the database, to justice for their effectiveness and compliance with these rules, so the journal's editorial board checks for plagiarism.
 In case of detection of plagiarism, the received subscription (editorial fee) for printing the paper is not returned, which is a penalty for dishonesty.

 - Editor-in-chief of the scientometric journal “Economics.
 Finances.
 Law” is solely responsible for publishing, returning for revision, or rejecting a scientific paper.